ThinkSys/mediapipe-reactnative/README.md

 ##
 ```
-Additionally, download these model task files and add them in your project's ios folder
+Additionally, download these model task files and move them into the root of your Xcode project and add it to all targets.
-and for Android, place them under android/app/src/main/assets
+For Android, place them under android/app/src/main/assets (create one if doesn't exist).
 ```

 [pose_landmarker_full.task](https://storage.googleapis.com/mediapipe-models/pose_landmarker/pose_landmarker_full/float16/latest/pose_landmarker_full.task)